 Food that helps reduce inflammation:

-In addition to turmeric there are other healthy supplements and food that have helped me when dealing with inflammation, such as: ginger, garlic, Omega 3 oil, vitamin C.
+In addition to turmeric, there are other health supplements and food that have helped me when dealing with inflammation, such as: ginger, garlic, Omega 3 oil, vitamin C.

 Warning: Consult your physician before taking supplements or you start a dietary regimen.
 Turmeric consumed in large quantities can act adversely when taken with other medications or treatments.